 There are many types of mice, but BC mice species have these traits in common, which are critical to rodent identification.
 Weighing 1/2 to one ounce, the house mouse is grey in colour with a 3 to 4 inch body, and a tail of the same length.
 Their muzzles are pointed, their ears are large, and their eyes and bodies are small.
 Common BC mice species include house mice, field mice, and deer mice.

 The female reaches sexual maturity in 35 days and averages eight litters per year, each of which averages six offspring of their own.
 House mice typically produce their largest litters in the spring, and begin breeding at five to six weeks old.
 The lifespan for most types of mice is approximately one year.

 The house mouse is a good climber, can jump up to 12 inches high, and can jump down from a lofty eight feet.
 House mice can easily squeeze through holes and gaps wider than 1/2 inch.
 They prefer to nest in dark, secluded areas, where there is little chance of disturbance.
 Their foraging area is usually small – no more than 20 feet.
 However, if abundant food is nearby, they’ll nest within four to five feet.
 House mice nibble on food, preferring snacks such as seeds and cereals.

 Need to know how to get rid of mice in the house?
-The entry hole should be sealed with copper meshing.
+The entry hole should be sealed with steel wool.
 Within structures, house mice can be controlled effectively by using anticoagulant baits placed in tamper-resistant containers.
 Snap traps and glue traps are also very effective methods of control.
 Contact us to learn more about how to get rid of mice in the house.

 Rodent identification is easy when it comes to distinguishing Norway rats from house mice.
 The fur of a Norway rat is coarse, shaggy, and brown with some black hairs.
 The head and body measure seven to ten inches long, with the tail adding another six to eight inches.
 The muzzle is blunt, eyes and ears are small, and the tail is bi-coloured.